AdobeDocs/commerce-admin.en/help/getting-started/commerce-account-share.md

 1. Under _[!UICONTROL Shared Information]_, do the following:

    - To identify the shared account, enter a **[!UICONTROL Share Name]**.
 This name is for internal reference and is visible only to you and the person with whom you share your account.

-(We recommend entering your Organization name as the [!UICONTROL Share Name] - but not anything that begins with `CLOUD SHARED ACCESS FROM MAG XYX`.)
+     We recommend using your Organization name as the [!UICONTROL Share Name].
+Do not use a name that begins with `CLOUD SHARED ACCESS FROM MAG XYX`.
    - If you want to share your personal contact information with the new user, enter **[!UICONTROL Your Email]** and **[!UICONTROL Your Phone]**.

 1. Under _[!UICONTROL Grant Account Permissions]_, select the checkbox of each [!DNL Commerce] product and service that you want to share.